- Male: 44%

 Rankings and Other Numbers

-- Enrollment at The University of Alabama reached a record high of 37,665 for fall 2016.
-The entering freshman class of 7,559 students is the largest and best qualified in UA history.
+- Enrollment at The University of Alabama reached a record high of 38,563 for fall 2017.

 - UA is a leader among public universities nationwide in the enrollment of National Merit Scholars, with more than 600 currently enrolled.